Attapulgus, Georgia

 Attapulgus is a city in Decatur County, Georgia, United States.
-As of the 2020 census, the city had a population of 454.
+As of the 2020 census, the city had a population of 454, up from 449 at the 2010 census.
+It is part of the Bainbridge, Georgia micropolitan statistical area.

-The town's name is an Indian word meaning "Dogwood"; due to the abundance of attapulgite, which makes up the clay soil throughout much of the Southeast, the mineral was named after the town.
+The town's name is a Muscogee word meaning "Dogwood"; due to the abundance of attapulgite, which makes up the clay soil throughout much of the Southeast, the mineral was named after the town.

-Attapulgus was the birthplace of civil rights leader Hosea Williams (1926-2000), who is said to have been run out of town by a lynch mob at the age of 13.
+Attapulgus was the birthplace of civil rights leader Hosea Williams (1926–2000), who is said to have been run out of town by a lynch mob at the age of 13.
 He is remembered around the world for his close association with Dr. Martin Luther King Jr., and for leading, with John Lewis, the famous march across the Edmund Pettus Bridge in Selma, Alabama, in 1965 that led to the passage of the landmark Voting Rights Act of 1965.
 Williams served on the Atlanta City Council, the DeKalb County Commission, and in the Georgia Senate.
 He also started a program to feed the hungry that has continued long after his death.